Binary releases of Hipacc can be found here.

-The build system of HIPAcc uses CMake (3.1 or later) and requires installation to an absolute path:
+The build system of HIPAcc uses CMake (3.4.3 or later), Git (2.7 or later) and requires installation to an absolute path:

 cd hipacc mkdir build && cd build cmake ../ -DCMAKE_INSTALL_PREFIX=`pwd`/release make && make install

 After building and installing HIPAcc successfully, you are ready to use HIPAcc.
 To verify that everything is working, generate and execute a program using HIPAcc.
-Go to your installation directory and call make cuda.
-This translates the source file specified by the TEST_CASE environment variable into a version that runs on the GPU using CUDA and executes it.
-Similarly, the same program can be translated to OpenCL for different device types (opencl-acc, opencl-cpu, opencl-gpu) as well as standard C++ code (cpu).
+Go to your installation directory and change to the sample directory of the application you want to build.
+Call make cuda.
+This translates the source file into a version that runs on the GPU using CUDA and executes it.
+Similarly, the same program can be translated to OpenCL for different device types (, opencl-cpu, opencl-gpu) as well as standard C++ code (cpu).
 For execution on Android, Renderscript (renderscript) and Filterscript (filterscript) code can be generated.